It’s hard to have a debt-free or frugal Christmas.

 And it got me thinking.

 If I followed social media suggestions, I would be sorely depressed that my tree didn’t have a theme with matching glittery ribbon flowing through it like a river.
-We didn’t bake, decorate, or give artistically iced cookies with chemical-free dye.
+We didn’t bake, decorate, or give our neighbors artistically iced cookies with chemical-free dye.
 We didn’t offer handmade painted wrapping paper.

 I’m tired of making excuses because I don’t give in to the expectations.